 Meet Our Animals

-Animal-assisted therapy incorporates hands on and sensory approaches in tandem with traditional therapeutic practices.
-It can include simply interacting with a reassuring animal, animal care as an intervention, training and animal-specific exercises, observation and metaphor, and more.
+Animal-assisted interventions incorporate hands-on and sensory approaches in tandem with evidence-based therapeutic practices.
+This approach can include interacting with a comforting animal, using animal care as an intervention, engaging in training and animal-specific exercises, observing behaviors, employing metaphors, bilateral movements with the animal, and more.

-Animal assisted therapy has been shown to lower stress during sessions, increase positive attitudes toward and experiences of therapy, enhance learning and positive self-regard, and provides a safe and reassuring bond with both the animal and therapist.
+Animal-assisted interventions have been shown to lower stress during sessions, increase positive attitudes toward and experiences of therapy, enhance learning and positive self-regard, and provide a safe and reassuring bond with both the animal and therapist.

 Many individuals struggle with traditional methods of talk and process-based therapy.
-For these individuals, animal-assisted therapy provides a safe, enjoyable, and research-based alternative.
+For these individuals, animal-assisted interventions provide a safe, enjoyable, and research-based alternative.

-Canine Companions for Independence was founded in 1975.
-It is a non-profit organization that provides animal assistance to those with disabilities.
-The animals they breed, raise, and train aren’t just a tool to their human partners.
-They’re also companions, goodwill ambassadors, and often their best friends.
-Canine Companions’ highly specialized dogs open up new opportunities, possibilities, and spread incredible joy.
+Canine Companions was founded in 1975.
+It is a nonprofit organization that provides service animals at no cost to individuals with disabilities.
+The animals that they breed, raise, and train are not merely tools for their human partners; they’re also companions, goodwill ambassadors, and often their best friends.
+Canine Companions’ highly specialized dogs open up new opportunities, possibilities, and joy.

 We are so grateful to Canine Companions for donating two amazing Facility Dogs to our nonprofit.
-Flower and Galaxy are instrumental in the work of Animals 4 Healing, as well as touchstones in the lives of our clients.
+Flower and Galaxy are instrumental in the work of 4 Healing Center and Animals 4 Healing, as well as touchstones in the lives of our clients.

 Facility Dogs